snowball-dev-group/snowball-bot/docs/INSTALLATION.md

 ## Installing Snowball

-### 1. Node.JS
+### 1. Node.js

-Before continuing you should have Node.JS installed on your server.
+Before continuing you should have Node.js installed on your server.

-To install Node.JS follow [these instructions][node_installation].
+To install Node.js follow [these instructions][node_installation].

-**You may need to [build Node.JS manually with ICU support](https://github.com/nodejs/node/wiki/Intl) or install [full-icu](https://www.npmjs.com/package/full-icu) in order to display localized dates and use [Intl](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl)**.
+⚠ **You may need to [build Node.JS manually with ICU support](https://github.com/nodejs/node/wiki/Intl) or [install full-icu](https://www.npmjs.com/package/full-icu) in order to display localized dates and use [Intl API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl)**.

 ### 2. Editing configuration

-See [configuration document][configuration_doc].
+See ["configuration" document][configuration_doc], it describes how to properly configure everything.

 ### 3. Uploading package